M45-Science/ChatWire/README.md

 ### Factorio Agent

 ChatWire can run Factorio through a small helper daemon.
-The agent listens on the Unix socket `/var/run/factorio-agent.sock` and understands a byte protocol:
+The agent listens on a Unix socket located next to the agent binary, typically `agent/factorio-agent.sock`, and understands a byte protocol:

 ```
 0x01 <args>\n  start Factorio